iotaledger/goshimmer/documentation/docs/tutorials/setup.md

 ./goshimmer
 ```

-You can then "detach" from the GoShimmer screen by pressing your `CTRL+A+D` keys.
+You can "detach" from the GoShimmer screen by pressing your `CTRL+A+D` keys.
 This will remove the GoShimmer window,  but it will still be running.

 You need the number from the start of the window name to reattach it.
-If you forget it, you can always use the -ls (list) option, as shown below, to get a list of the detached windows:
+If you forget it, you can always use the `-ls` (list) option, as shown below, to get a list of the detached windows:

 ```bash
 screen -ls
 ```

-When you’re ready, you can use the -r (reattach) option and the number of the session to reattach it, like so:
+You can use the -r (reattach) option and the number of the session to reattach it, like so:

 ```bash
 screen -r (your session id)
 ```

-### Stopping the node
+### Stopping the Node

 To stop a screen session and your GoShimmer node press `CTRL+A+K` inside the running window.
 This will stop your screen session.